 In this talk I will debunk some myths about bees, describe the remarkable diversity of bees in terms of their diversity of form, ecology and behaviour.
 I will also outline why bees are important, not only for pollination of our crops but also because of their potential for monitoring the state of the environment.
 I will outline two Canadian-led initiatives that aim to make bees easier for people worldwide to identify and study them.
 Lastly, I will outline what we can all do to assist with the conservation of bee populations.

 Nov.
-27, 2018 - Shayna Rosenbaum (Professor, Department of Psychology, Faculty of Health) How Memory Changes With Age
+27, 2018 - Shayna Rosenbaum (Professor and York Research Chair, Department of Psychology and Vision: Science to Applications (VISTA) Program, York University) How Memory Changes With Age

 Nov.
 27, 2018 - How Memory Changes With Age